Monarch butterfly migration: Roosting and overwintering sites

 During the migration, the eastern and western populations tend to group together during the migration and then at the overwintering sites.
 These roosts form along the migration routes, and scientists have used these roost locations to map out the flyways.
-Prior to the discovery of the overwintering sites in Mexico, Fred Urquhart observed roosting behavior in south-migrating butterflies in Mexico and Michoacan.
+Fred Urquhart observed roosting behavior in south-migrating butterflies in Mexico and Michoacan.
 He documented 1500 monarchs roosting at Lighthouse Point, Florida.
-In California, monarchs have been observed roosting in a wide variety of locations: Fremont, Natural Bridges Beach, golf courses, suburban areas.
+In California, monarchs have been observed roosting in a wide variety of locations: Fremont, Natural Bridges State Beach, golf courses, suburban areas.
 California roosts differ from those in Mexico.
 Roosts are observed in inland areas and on non-native tree species.

-Overwintering sites in California, Northwestern Mexico, Arizona, the Gulf Coast, central Mexico and Florida share the same habitat characteristics: a moderating climatic conditions (thermally stable and frost free), are relatively humid, allow access to drinking water and have the availability of trees on which to roost and avoid predation.
+Overwintering sites in California, Northwestern Mexico, Arizona, the Gulf Coast, central Mexico and Florida share the same habitat characteristics: moderating climatic conditions (thermally stable and frost-free), relatively high humidity, access to drinking water and availability of trees on which to roost and avoid predation.
 California has more than 200 overwintering sites.
 Overwintering sites have also been observed in coastal South Carolina along with ovipositing females.
-On the US East Coast, they have overwintered as far north as Lago Mar, Virginia Beach, Virginia.
+On the US East Coast, they have overwintered as far north as Virginia Beach, Virginia.

-At least twenty colonies exist in Mexico.

 California overwintering sites exist in areas that are developed and are not considered especially forest-like.
-These sites have been referred to as having a uniform vegetation population of either Monterey pine or eucalyptus trees and are sometimes present in urban areas.
-Over wintering sites are dynamic in that tagged butterflies are observed in different roosts throughout the winter.
+These sites have been described as having a uniform vegetation population of either Monterey pine or eucalyptus trees and are often present in urban areas.
+Overwintering sites are dynamic in that tagged butterflies have been observed to move between different roosts through the winter.
 Monarchs overwintering along the Gulf Coast and in Florida do not enter diapause and breed year-round.